dvdgeroconnell/pands-project/README.md

     2. Saves a histogram of each variable to png files, and
     3. Outputs a scatter plot of each pair of variables
     4. Performs any other analysis you think is appropriate

 The requirement for original text and analysis is emphasized in the Project Description.

 ## Approach
-While it was left open as to whether to create a Jupyter notebook as well as the README, I decided to capture the reasearch and analysis in the README to avoid repetition and / or referencing over and back between documents.
+While it was left open as to whether to create a Jupyter notebook as well as the README, I decided to capture the research and analysis in the README to avoid repetition and / or cross-referencing between multiple documents.

 The primary Python packages used were the NumPy, Matplotlib Pandas and Seaborn packages.
 For the scatter plots and best fit lines, I used both Numpy / Matplotlib and Seaborn as a comparison.

 # Background - Fisher's Iris Data Set
 <a name="Background---Fisher's-Iris-Data-Set"></a>